 When moving to a new place it is important to be up to date on the traditions and laws of the area.
 While many laws may be outdated and make no sense, Tennessee has a number of weird laws that are still active today.
 So in case the police stop you, we have provided you with a shortlist of some of the strange laws in the state that are still in existence as you read this article.

 It is illegal to drive while asleep.
 So instead take a nap when you get home.

 It is illegal to share your Netflix password.
 Your ex can no longer use your account.

 You can not sell hollow logs.
 Good call.

 Do not carry a skunk over the state border.
 Do not recommend this.

-The only animal that is legal to shoot out of the car window is a whale.
+A whale is the only animal that is legal to shoot out of the car window.
 Good thing Tennessee is landlocked.

 In the town of Oneida, it is illegal for a woman to call a man and ask him out on a date.
-Say goodbye to independence ladies.
+Say goodbye to independent ladies.

 If the roadkill looks delicious, it is legal to eat it.
 Why go to the grocery store?

 It is illegal to sing the song “It Ain’t Goin’ To Rain No Mo” in the town of Oneida.
 Someone must have had a traumatic experience.